apache/flink/docs/apis/programming_guide.md

 </div>
 </div>

-The archetypes are working for stable releases and preview versions (`-SNAPSHOT`)
+The archetypes are working for stable releases and preview versions (`-SNAPSHOT`).

 If you want to add Flink to an existing Maven project, add the following entry to your *dependencies* section in the *pom.xml* file of your project: